Interpreting The Engine Compression Test Results

 - ANSWER: The result of this subtraction is the lowest possible compression value any cylinder can have.

-Now, let me give you a more specific example: Let's say that my 3.3L V6 Dodge Grand Caravan produced the following compression readings:
+Now, let me give you a more specific example: Let's say that I got the following compression readings:

 My next step is to do the following calculation: